BerwinZ/VR-Fitness-Bike-Hardware-Controller/README.md

 # VRBike-Monitor

 This repositoriy is used for the monitor part of project Cyclotron.
-Files in the top folders are files used for Raspberry Pi.
-Files in the Arduino folders are files used for Arduino
+These scripts run in the Arduino and Raspberry Pi.
+They collect data from the sensor and send the data through Internet to the VR display part.
+The VR display part can be found [here](https://github.com/BerwinZ/VR-Fitness-Bike).

 ## Description
 * main.py